bissi1/bissi1.github.io/_pages/research.md

         As several countries advance towards <em>Net-Zero</em> goals (e.g., Germany's <em>Energiewende</em> or France's <em>Transition Énergétique</em>), joint chance constraints have proven especially effective for ensuring highly reliable operation of critical energy systems under uncertain renewable energy availability, such as photovoltaic (PV) systems and coupled wind–diesel systems.
 Mathematical optimization models for such systems often present significant challenges due to their (a) structure and (b) scale, necessitating the development of heuristics and algorithms.
       </p>
       <p>
-        My research has designed modern <em>machine learning</em>-inspired iterative algorithms and employed Lagrangian-based proximal terms to tackle these challenges.
+        My research designs modern <em>machine learning</em>-inspired iterative algorithms and employed Lagrangian-based proximal terms to tackle these challenges.
 See this
         <a href="https://link.springer.com/article/10.1007/s10287-018-0309-x">older article</a> and this
         <a href="https://link.springer.com/article/10.1007/s10898-021-01041-y">newer article</a>.
         <span class="inline-toggle" onclick="toggleDetails(this)">[Click for more →]</span>